deadlyvipers/dojo_rules/introduction.md

 Hello.
 Here is the introduction.
-The path of choice is JavaScript
+The  favorite path is JavaScript